dryingcore/NotaCraft/README.md

 - Modern Frontend: Developed with React for a responsive and dynamic user interface.
 - Type Safety: Leveraging Typescript for better code quality and maintainability.
 - Code Quality: Integrated with ESLint and Prettier for consistent code formatting and linting.

+### Recommended IDE Setup

+To ensure a smooth development experience, it is recommended to use VSCode along with the following extensions:

+- ESLint
+- Prettier

+### Project Setup